-(Mark One)
+(Mark One) ------- ------

-☑ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended September 30, 2023

-OR

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to

-Commission file number 1-12383

-Rockwell Automation, Inc.

-(Exact name of registrant as specified in its charter)

-Delaware

-(State or other jurisdiction of incorporation or organization) 1201 South Second Street

-Milwaukee, Wisconsin

-(Address of principal executive offices)

-(Zip Code)

-25-1797617 (I.R.S.
-Employer

-Identification No.)
+firm that prepared or issued its audit report. ☑

-Registrant's telephone number, including area code

-Securities registered pursuant to Section 12(b) of the Act:

-Title of each class Trading Symbol Name of each exchange on which registered Common Stock (\$1.00 par value) ROK New York Stock Exchange Securities red gistered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-k nown seasoned issuer, as defined in l Rule 405 of the Securities Act.
-Yes 🗹 No  Indicate by check mark if the registrant is not requ uired to file reports pursuant to Section on 13 or Section 15(d) of the Act.
-Yes 🗆 No 🗹 d by Section 13 or 15(d) of the Securities Exchange Act of

-1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes 🗹 No 🗆

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes 🗹 No 🗆

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
-(Check one):

-Large accelerated filer \checkmark Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. 🗆
+(Mark One) ☑ ANNUAL REPORT F PURSUANT TO SECTI ON 13 OR 15(d) OF THE S ECURITIES EXCHANGE ACT OF 1934 For the fiscal year en ded September 30, 202 24 OR ☐ TRANSITION REPO RT PURSUANT TO SE ECTION 13 OR 15(d) OF TH E SECURITIES EXCHANGE ACT OF 1934 For the transition per riod from to Cor nmission file number 1-1238 3 A . . • Roo :kwell Automa ation, Inc. 1100 of registrant as specified in or region and as speemed in aware 25-1797617 · · er jurisdiction of n or organization) (I.R.S.
+Employer Identification No.) 1201 South Second Street Milwauke e, Wisconsin 53204 (Address of princi pal executive offices) (Zip Code) Registrant's t elephone number, including +1(414)382-2000 g area code Securities regist ered pursuant to Section 12 2(b) of the Act: Title of each class Trading Symbol Name of each exchange on which regis tered Common Stock (\$1.00 par value) ROK New York Stock Exchange Securities register ed pursuant to Section 12(g) of the Act: None Indicate by check mark if the re egistrant is a well-known s seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes $ oxdot $ No $ oxdot $ Indicate by check mark if the re gistrant is not required to file reports pursuant to Secti on 13 or Section 15(d) of the Act.
+Yes 🗆 No 🗹 d by Section 13 or 15(d) of the Securities Exchange A 1934 during the preceding 12 month filing requirements for the past 90 c od that the registrant was req uired to file such reports), and (2) has been subject to o such • ted electronically every Interac tive Data File required to be submitted pursuant to Ru ıle 405 , - , , er period that the registrant was required to submit su files).
+Yes ☑ No □ , , , ed filer, a non-accelerated filer, a smaller reporting "emerging growth company" in Rule - accelerated filer," "smaller reporting company," and Large accelerated filer $\overline{\checkmark}$ Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company If an emerging growth company any new or revised financial accoun , ot to use the extended transition period for complying Exchange Act.
+[7] ıg with o its management's assessment of the effectivene ss of ct (15 U.S.C.
+7262(b)) by the registered public accou included in the filing reflect the correction of an error to previously issued financial statements. \Box

-Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared or issued its audit report. ☑
+112,896,809 shares of registrant's Common Stock, par value \$1 per share, were outstanding on October 31, 2024.
+DOCUMENTS INCORPORATED BY REFERENCE

+Certain information contained in the Proxy Statement for the Annual Meeting of Shareowners of registrant to be held on February 4, 2025, is incorporated by reference into Part III hereof.

+The aggregate market value of registrant's voting stock held by non-affiliates of registrant on March 29, 2024 was approximately \$33.2 billion.

-If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the correction of an error to previously issued financial statements. \Box
+If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant

-Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to §240.10D-1(b).
+Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to §240.10D-1(b). \square Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
+Yes 🗆 No 🗵